jwetapatel/Final-Project_Group4/README.md

 ## Discriptions of the communication Protocols

-- We communicate our project related task through Slack and via zoom meetings.
+- We communicate our project related tasks through Slack and via zoom meetings.
 - Each team member give their regular updates about the progress and changes via slack messages.